 Ultralight Adventure Equipment (ULA) is supportive of this idea, featuring durable backpacking and hiking equipment hand sewn in the United States.

-And be sure to check out their Rain Kilt (use the pull down tab marked outerwear).
+And be sure to check out their Rain Kilt.

-Feel free to use the CONTACT link on the top left side of this page, and send me your question about gear sources.
+Feel free to contact me with your question about gear sources.

 I'd be glad to help!